 Installation shot, Let the Guest Be the Master, 2013, an exhibition by Hayv Kahraman at Jack Shainman Gallery, New York.
+Courtesy of the artist and Jack Shainman Gallery, NY.

 'Look,' the architect says while taking a closer look at the human torsos shaping the figures of the Mashrabiya.
 'See the torsos have the same shape as the women's bodies on the canvas and the woman in the painting, in this room and in the room we cannot enter.
 We have to peek through the Mashrabiya.
 We are like the women in the house, looking through the Mashrabiya.
 We, the guest, are allowed to be the master.
 We are voyeurs!'